benxiaoliu/notes/necessary knowledge.md

 * REST VS SOAP

 Since SOAP is a protocol, it follows a strict standard to allow communication between the client and the server whereas REST is an architectural style that doesn’t follow any strict standard but follows six constraints
 SOAP uses only XML for exchanging information in its message format whereas REST is not restricted to XML Benefits of SOAP over REST as SOAP has ACID complaints transaction.
 Some of the applications require transaction ability which is accepted by SOAP whereas REST lacks in it.
 Benefits of SOAP over REST as SOAP has ACID complaints transaction.
 Some of the applications require transaction ability which is accepted by SOAP whereas REST lacks in it.
 On the basis of Security, SOAP has SSL( Secure Socket Layer) and WS-security whereas REST has SSL and HTTPS.
 In the case of Bank Account Password, Card Number, etc. SOAP is preferred over REST.
 The security issue is all about your application requirement, you have to build security on your own.
 It’s about what type of protocol you use.
 REST can use SOAP protocol but SOAP cannot use REST.
 REST technology is generally preferred to the more robust Simple Object Access Protocol (SOAP) technology because REST uses the less bandwidth, simple and flexible making it more suitable for internet usage.
 It’s used to fetch or give some information from a web services.
 All communication done via REST API used only HTTP request.

+REST technology is generally preferred to the more robust Simple Object Access Protocol (SOAP) technology because REST uses the less bandwidth, simple and flexible making it more suitable for internet usage.
+It’s used to fetch or give some information from a web services.
+All communication done via REST API used only HTTP request.

 * commonly used HTTP methods